7 ways to exercise your choice and control under the NDIS

 7. Get support

 Take advantage of the support that’s out there and can help along the way.
-For example, a Support Coordinator can work with you to find the perfect service provider for your needs – and you can now use your Core budget to access them.
+For example, a Support Coordinator can work with you to find the perfect service provider for your needs.